For Truth Simply Take a 180

 I've been doing it for years and I'm tired of it.

 And he called, I think, didn't he say Peter Petto or Petto for his daughter, for his father?
+That was the oh, yeah, yeah.
+Oh my gosh, and then and then on and on.

-So, what I think's happening is Joe Biden, when he uses these superlatives like, I've never met a smarter man than Hunter, he doesn't believe that, he's a wonderful person, but he's trying to say things because he knows that Hunter is full of anger at him because he's such a
+he's a wonderful person, but he's trying to say things because he knows that Hunter is full of anger at him because he's such a

 his

-behavior, has been so filthy and reprehensible, yet it was in service to enriching his dad that he feels that he's taking that he's the bad guy, the bad cop, and Joe Biden's the good cop, and he doesn't like it.
+behavior has been so filthy and reprehensible, yet it was in service to enriching his dad that he feels that he's taking that he's the bad guy, the bad cop, and Joe Biden's the good cop and he doesn't like it.

+And so Biden knows that and he thinks, you know what?
 This guy is such a cokehead and so unstable that at any given moment, he could get on TV and incriminate me.

 evil of the family is kind of

+I'm sick.
 I'm a pervert.

-It's that kind of, and you can really see it with that art projects.
+What are you going to do about it?
+It's that kind of thing, and you can really see it with that art projects.
+You know, when he was painting with a straw,

-You know, when he was painting with a straw, he knew that if you painted with a straw in his mouth, people are going to make jokes that it was about his straw on his nose.
+he knew that if he painted with a straw in his mouth, people are going to make jokes that it was about his straw on his nose.

 And he understood that, and he understood they were very sensitive about Hunter Biden.
+So, what did he do?

 He went full bore right out into the New York art scene and got a bunch of shakedown artists to give him a gallery.

 And then he got a lot of foreign clientele to buy his mediocre awful paintings for half a million bucks.
+And his really the subtext of that was to his dad and to Ron Klain and all the handlers.

+I'm going to still do it.
 I'm still trying to leverage your name, dad.

 And I still give you the 10%.

 But if you don't like it, then I suggest that you come clean too.
+You're just as dirty with your tie and your suit and

+old Joe Biden from Scranton.
 And, you know, I think he's got a lot of bitterness.

-I think, you know, when he, when
+I think, you know, when he, when,

+when the Biden daughter has that diary and they're just, they're just desperate.
 I mean, I've never seen anything like it where the FBI has been transmogrified into a family retrieval service.

-I mean, a whole, if you think about it,
+I mean, a whole, if you think about it.

 dispassionately, in retrospect, an entire election hinged on that laptop.